Colony at the Peninsula

 No analysis available

 Walking/jogging path amenities are very well supported across the listing set.
-Many remarks mention "walking paths," "marina-front walking/jogging paths," or similar language, indicating a shared and consistent amenity.
+Multiple listings reference 'walking paths,' 'marina-front walking/jogging paths,' or similar wording, indicating a shared community path system.

 No analysis available